Kong/docs.konghq.com/app/_hub/kong-inc/oauth2/_index.md

   <a title="OAuth 2.0 Flow" href="/assets/images/docs/oauth2/oauth2-flow.png" target="_blank"><img src="/assets/images/docs/oauth2/oauth2-flow.png"/></a>
 </div>

-1. The client application will redirect the end user to the authorization page on your web application, passing `client_id`, `response_type` and `scope` (if required) as querystring parameters.
+1. The client application will redirect the end user to the authorization page on your web application, passing `client_id`, `response_type` and `scope` (if required) as query string parameters.
 This is a sample authorization page:
     <div class="alert alert-info">
       <center><img title="OAuth 2.0 Prompt" src="/assets/images/docs/oauth2/oauth2-prompt.png"/></center>
     </div>

 2. Before showing the actual authorization page, the web application will make sure that the user is logged in.

-3. The client application will send the `client_id` in the querystring, from which the web application can retrieve both the OAuth 2.0 application name, and developer name, by making the following request to Kong:
+3. The client application will send the `client_id` in the query string, from which the web application can retrieve both the OAuth 2.0 application name, and developer name, by making the following request to Kong:

     ```bash
     $ curl kong:8001/oauth2?client_id=XXX